-In this podcast episode, host Khaldun Al Saadi chats with Dulguun Batmunkh and covers a wide range of topics with her.
+In this episode, host Khaldun Al Saadi chats with Dulguun Batmunkh and covers a wide range of topics with her.
 He finds out for us what Dulguun’s study routine is and what global problem she thinks needs urgent attention.

 Dulguun is a former employee of the Federal Foreign Office as well as the Konrad-Adenauer-Stiftung in Mongolia and is currently completing her Master’s in International Policy Analysis at Stanford University.
 She is also a Knight-Hennessy Scholar.